idrinth-thalui/core/dialogue/idrinthFollowerTavernTalk/idrinthFollowerTavernTalk01.md

 - 2d.1: "The search for knowledge is a noble one.
 May Syrabane prevent you from becoming drunk by the power that comes with it.
 And protect you from dangers."
 - 2e.1: "Wrestling the ore from the belly of Nirn is truly a backbreaking fate.
 I'd be honoured in aiding you seeking a better life in a new land."
 - 2f.1: "May your blade be sharp, and your senses keen.
 Your services are truly needed in this war-torn land."
 - 2g.1: "Falling on hard times?
 Or driven by dire need?
 I do hope your motifs were honourable.
-And you don't have to leave your loved ones behind."
+And you didn't have to leave your loved ones behind."
 - 2h.1: "Ah, the impatience of youth...
 I vaguely remember the call of mysterious foreign lands.
 May you never regret your choice."
 - 2j.1: "Justice can be blind and random.
 But an innocent soul will prevail, like the sun will rise after the darkest night.
 I wish you the best."
 - 2k.1: "Ah, the overly eagerness of the Legion - and their bureaucracy.
 Second only to the Thalmor.
 The Gods truly smiled upon you that day you escaped."